 IgA nephropathy is a chronic autoimmune kidney disease.
 In patients with IgA nephropathy, plasma cells secrete abnormal, galactose-deficient IgA (Gd-IgA1).
 A critical step in the pathology of IgA nephropathy is the generation of auto-antibodies to Gd-IgA1, leading to the formation of immune complexes, which deposit in the kidney causing inflammation and organ damage.
 As the disease advances, patients with IgA nephropathy may require dialysis or kidney transplantation.
 There is no available treatment to reduce production of Gd-IgA1 associated with IgA nephropathy.

-A Phase 1 clinical trial of BION-1301 in healthy volunteers and patients with IgA nephropathy has been initiated.
-Parts 1 and 2 in healthy volunteers have been completed and Part 3 of this trial is enrolling patients with IgA Nephropathy.
-If you are interested in this trial, more information is available here, or please visit ClinicalTrials.gov (NCT03945318) for your nearest site contact and location information.
+A phase 1 clinical trial of BION-1301 in healthy volunteers and patients with IgA nephropathy has been initiated.
+Parts 1 and 2 in healthy volunteers have been completed and Part 3 of this trial is enrolling patients with IgA nephropathy.
+Additional information on this trial can be found by visiting ClinicalTrials.gov (NCT03945318) or by contacting email@example.com.

 Additional clinical trials are planned to further evaluate the safety and efficacy of BION-1301 in patients with IgA nephropathy.